JonatanLindh/kandidat/text/rapport/rapport.typ

 - Level of Detail (LOD): Reducing the complexity of distant chunks to save on processing power.

 === Octrees #text(red)[William klar]<B-octree>
-An octree is a hierarchical data structure that recursively subdivides three-dimensional space into eight octants using a tree structure (see #ref(<octreeimg>)).
-This structure is particularly effective for managing sparse or large-scale environments, as it allows for efficient spatial queries, collision detection, and level-of-detail (LOD) rendering.​ @octree1
+An octree @octree1 is a hierarchical data structure that recursively subdivides three-dimensional space into eight octants using a tree structure (see #ref(<octreeimg>)).
+This structure is particularly effective for managing sparse or large-scale environments, as it allows for efficient spatial queries, collision detection, and level-of-detail (LOD) rendering.​

 #figure(
   image("images/Octree/Octree2.svg.png", width: 65%),
-  caption: [Visulaizaiton of a Octree in both a square- and tree format.
+  caption: [Visualization of a in both a cube- and tree format.
 WhiteTimberwolf, #link("https://creativecommons.org/licenses/by-sa/3.0/deed.en")[CC BY-SA 3.0], via Wikimedia Commons]
 )<octreeimg>

 While chunks are typically uniform, fixed-size sections of the game world loaded and unloaded as needed, octrees offer a more dynamic approach.
 In some implementations, each leaf node of an octree represents a chunk, allowing for variable levels of detail within different regions of the game world.
 This integration enables efficient memory usage and rendering performance, especially in procedurally generated or expansive environments.
 == GPU Computation #text(red)[Erik]
-GPU computing is the process of utilizing the highly parallel nature of the GPU for running code.
+GPU #text(maroon)[Staffan: ref] computing is the process of utilizing the highly parallel nature of the GPU for running code.
 Since the GPU has significantly more processing units than the CPU @princeTonGPU, it can be utilized to write highly parallelized pieces of code to solve certain programming problems.
 These programs that run on the GPU are often referred to as compute shaders @UnityComputeShaders.

 == Previous works #text(red)[William klar]
+#text(maroon)[Staffan: Gå igenom olika exempel och koppla dom till begreppen som introducerats tidigare?
+2.6.4. gör detta bra (kanske går det att göra bättre)]
 Several existing games and research projects provide a foundation for this work, demonstrating both the potential and the challenges of procedural planet and solar system generation and simulation:

 === Minecraft #text(red)[Jacob klar]